 How 22 Steps Reduces to Five with Lemax Tour Operator Software

-Thank you for reading the whole article!
-Sales are hard; it always has been.
+Tour operators’ sales process is hard; it always has been.
 With greater requirements being put on the function each day.
 So if you don’t have time to work on yourself and the clients, you can’t scale.
 Sales do not have to equal constant administration work.
 Take a look at the picture below and see how things could work.

 By using a tour operator software, you can easily automate your processes such as: